Academic Honesty Exercise

 There have been two revolutionary periods of change in history: the agricultural revolution and the industrial revolution.
 The agricultural revolution determined the course of history for thousands of years; the industrial civilization lasted about a century.
 We are now on the threshold of a new period of revolutionary change, but this one may last for only a few decades.

 3. a.
 Does plagiarism occur here?
 What could the student do to correct this error?

 According to Alvin Toffler, there have been two revolutionary periods of change in history: the agricultural revolution and the industrial revolution.
 The agricultural revolution determined the course of history for thousands of years; the industrial civilization lasted about a century.
 We are now on the threshold of a new period of revolutionary change, but this one may last for only a few decades (10).

 3. b.
 Is there plagiarism in this passage?
 Why or why not?

 (from Fenton, Charles A. The Apprenticeship of Ernest Hemingway: The Early Years.
-NY: Farrar, Straus and Young, 1954.)
+Farrar, Straus and Young, 1954.)